knh11545/openrefine4entrez/AWMF.md

 The website is using an API that is requested by Ajax calls.
 We use that API to get nicely formatted JSON.
 URL pattern: <https://awmf-leitlinien.dev.howto.health/api/dev/search?sorting=relevance&limit=20&offset=0&api_key=MkI5Y1VIOEJ0ZGpoelNBVXRNM1E6WVFld0pBUF9RLVdJa012UHVPTmRQUQ==&lang=de?keywords=search_term>

+Foreach of the following code blocks: In the left pane got to the _Undo / Redo_ tab, click the button _Apply..._, paste the code and click on _Perform operations_.

 OpenRefine code to carry out the searches:

-Beware: We just fetch the first 50 records for each search (`limit` parameter in the query URL).
+**Beware**: We just fetch the first **50 records** for each search (`limit` parameter in the query URL).
 You may need to adjust this value if result counts (see below) are higher than the limit.

 ```json